Aaron-Junker/aaron-junker.github.io/_posts/2021-09-18-Weekly Windows 3.md

 ## New dev channel builds
 ### Windows Preview Build 22454.1000

-This new build introduces a new IME for korean.
+This new build introduces a new IME for Korean.

 ![image](https://user-images.githubusercontent.com/58633848/133880730-2d2d49db-6651-43c8-bbdc-d07ba4ec4aab.png)